Unity-Technologies/ziva-vfx-utils/docs/zBuilder_tutorials.rst

     import zBuilder.builders.ziva as zva
     z = zva.Ziva()

-You can use the help command to get some information about the Ziva builder.
+The help command can be called to get some information about the Ziva builder.

 .. code-block:: python

     help(z)

-We can use our builder to capture the Ziva arm rig by running a method to retrieve the current state of the Ziva Maya scene:
+The builder can capture the Ziva arm rig by running a method to retrieve the current state of the Ziva Maya scene:

 .. code-block:: python

     z.retrieve_from_scene()

-When you run this command, you should see output that looks something like this in your script editor:
+There should be an output in the script editor that looks something like this:

 .. code-block:: python